diamonds / wild tales + lost trails

 Local Guide (Inhaí)

 Humble, self-educated, self-made, and as full of stories as he is as life, Barbosa grew up on the edge of civilization, in a tiny quilombo where the lush cerrado meets the river, the palms tower over once-diamond-rich sand banks, and money was (literally) unheard of.
 Today, he & his gracious wife, Lucia, reside in nearby Inhaí, where they’ve begun to receive the district’s first visitors and are sharing the incredible true stories of their upbringings.
-We’ll have the privilege of hearing those stories as we walk with Barbosa through his former home on Day 11.
+Should we find ourselves in the eastern borderlands of Sempre Vivas, we may well have the privilege of hearing those stories first-hand.

 • Gomercindo

-Few rivers on earth are at once as pristine, gorgeous, and little-known as the Inhacica Grande, and few know “The Inhacicão” as well as Gomercindo.
-Ambitious, adventurous, and fun-loving, the former miner turned prolific farmer has spent a lifetime on the river & its white sand banks, cultivating a unique relationship with it befitting of a benefactor and guardian.
-We’ll have the pleasure of boating down the Inhacicão—and frying up some local catch—with him on what promises to be an epic Day 11.
+Few rivers on earth are at once as pristine, gorgeous, and little-known as the Inhacica Grande, and few know “The Inhacicão” or the serra that towers above it as well as Gomercindo.
+Gracious & soft-spoken, yet adventurous & fun-loving, the former miner turned prolific farmer has spent a lifetime on the river & its white sand banks, cultivating a unique relationship with it that only a benefactor and guardian could have.
+He also knows the eastern portion of Sempre Vivas like few others.
+Should we have the pleasure of visiting the eastern borderlands of Sempre Vivas during your Journey, it’s likely that Gomercindo will be with us.

 • Deraldo

-In a remote farming community (Braúnas) historically dominated by beans (with the occasional corn crop), Deraldo went a different direction: broccoli.
+In a remote farming community historically dominated by beans (with the occasional corn crop), Deraldo went a different direction: broccoli.
 His successful harvests have not only improved the diets of elementary school children across Diamantina, they’re disrupting long-held beliefs about his community’s agricultural potential.
 But Grade A broccoli isn’t the (only) reason that Deraldo is on our crew—having grown up along the banks of the Inhacicão, he knows the waterways like few do.
-He also happens to own the best outboard motor around, which we’ll happily employ during our journey down the river on Day 11.
+He also happens to own the best outboard motor around, which we’ll happily employ should we elect to boat down the river during your Journey

 • Tau